San Francisco Silent Film Festival

 General support grants are flexible and may be used for operations, staffing, facilities, health and safety compliance, artists’ compensation, rehearsals, performances, presentations, exhibitions, and other administrative, program, or production costs at the grantee’s discretion.

 Post-production support for film projects directed by Bay Area filmmakers with budgets under $750,000 will also be considered in this program, if applying with an eligible fiscal sponsor or nonprofit production company.
-The eligibility criteria for film projects is detailed below.
+The eligibility criteria for film projects are detailed below.

 No other project-specific support is considered for this grant program.

-Grants in this program now range from $5,000 to $10,000 and will usually be closer to $5,000.
+Grants in this program range from $5,000 to $10,000 and will usually be closer to $5,000.

 Individual artists are not eligible for grants through this program.